 Landlord insurance is a type of property insurance policy that landlords can purchase to protect themselves from potential financial loss due to damages or theft caused to their properties by tenants.
+This article provides an overview of the different types of landlord insurance and why insurance is important.

 A landlord insurance policy can have different levels of cover, including things like: